-AS SSD Benchmark comes with a similar interface, like CrystalDiskMark.
+AS SSD Benchmark comes with a similar interface to CrystalDiskMark.
 Perhaps, it is more precisely designed for benchmarking SSD drives.
-The best thing is that being completely portable AS SSD provides several tests to perform to estimate your SSD’s performance level.
+The best thing is that being completely portable, AS SSD provides several tests to perform to estimate your SSD’s performance level.

 Moreover, it uses incompressible data.
-As a result, a few SSD’s might display much lesser scores than general if they compress the data.
-It also offers some additional benchmark tools like copy benchmark, read/write compression, etc.
+As a result, a few SSDs might display much lesser scores than general ones if they compress the data.
+It also offers tools like copy benchmark, read/write compression, etc.

 3. ATTO Disk Benchmark

 The ATTO Disk Benchmark is another amazing tool to measure storage system capabilities.
-In fact, it is widely accepted and used by several hardware review sites as well.
+It is widely accepted and used by several hardware review sites as well.
 In addition, ATTO is highly portable and provides accurate results for HDD and SSD performance.

 Furthermore, it runs all sequential tests and performs read/write tests by transferring file sizes between 512B to 64MB.
 Additionally, it comes with support for overlapped I/O, which enables it to produce odd results caused by any issues.